carerix/Cx-WP-Plugin/README.md

 > [!WARNING]
 > Make sure you have disabled “developers logging” (see above), because candidate details (needed for debugging) are stored in the logfile too.

+### Why not Custom Post Types instead of regular posts for vacancies?
+**Pro's** \
+* Templates: Web builder can use a custom template specifically for job post types.
+* Filters: 3rd Party filters specifically for Custom post types are set
+* Consistency: Difference between news and jobs is clearly in the admin area.

+**Cons** \
+* Blog post listings: It is not possible to show vacancies in major blog listing.
+* Compatibility: Switch between regular and post types Custom post types can cause synchronization problems.

+Currently we have chosen to jobs not offering as Custom Post Types because many of our customers use the standard features like blog listing.

 🔴 [TO DO LATER: FAQs]